wdhg/wdhg/README.md

 AUTHOR
        J.  Grant  was the original author of wdhg.
-They released version wdhg 1.0, and was the maintainer for versions 1.0 through 17.0.
+They released wdhg 1.0, and was the maintainer for versions 1.0 through 17.0.
 As of release 18.0, wdhg has become self managed and no  longer  requires  an  active maintainer.

                                                                                                         wdhg(1)

 ```